Mechanix-Ufscar/web-api/README.md

 ```
 Just copy and paste the token value for use in request headers of restricted mechanic resource.
 Now, do previous get mechanic and add this header.

-And it will return the message above:
+And it will return the message below:

 	{
 		"success": true,